2022 United States Senate elections: Oregon

 Incumbent Democratic U.S. Senator Ron Wyden, who was first elected in a 1996 special election, ran for a fifth full term.
 Jo Rae Perkins, who unsuccessfully ran for Oregon's other Senate seat in 2020, won the Republican primary with 33.3% of the vote.
 The four candidates filing with the Oregon Secretary of State for this election included Chris Henry of the Oregon Progressive Party and Dan Pulju of the Pacific Green Party.

 Wyden ultimately won the election with 55.8% of the statewide vote.
-This is the first victory of Wyden’s since 1996 where none of the following counties went Democratic in a Senate Class III election: Gilliam, Jackson, Marion, Polk, Wasco and Yamhill.
-It’s also the first time Columbia County supported the Republican nominee over Wyden.
+This is the first victory of Wyden's since 1996 where none of the following counties went Democratic in a Senate Class III election: Gilliam, Jackson, Marion, Polk, Wasco and Yamhill.
+It is also the first time Columbia County supported the Republican nominee over Wyden.

 Pennsylvania

 Two-term Republican Pat Toomey was re-elected in 2016 with 48.8% of the vote.
 On October 5, 2020, Toomey announced that he would retire at the end of his term.

 Lieutenant Governor John Fetterman easily defeated state representative Malcolm Kenyatta and U.S. representative Conor Lamb in the Democratic primary.